math-eww/LogCal/README.md

 ### What is this repository for? ###

 If you're just getting into development, this app shows the basics of both displaying information, layouts, and using an API to gather info.
-If you'd like to expand on my work here, just let me know and you'll be free to do so.
+If you'd like to expand on my work here, feel free to do so, just follow the GPL 3.0 License agreement.

 ### How do I get set up? ###